Ambureen Rana

 Ambureen Rana is an American politician who has served as a member of the Maine House of Representatives since December 7, 2022.
 She represents Maine's 21st House district.
 She has worked as the policy and programs director at the Maine Women's Lobby.

 Electoral history

 In 2018, Rana won the democratic nomination for the 100th district in the 2018 Maine House of Representatives election, but withdrew.
 She won the 21st district seat in the 2022 Maine House of Representatives election.

 Biography

 Rana earned a Bachelor of Science in biology from the University of Maine.
-She is LGBT and Muslim.
+She is LGBTQ+ and Muslim.